Same Process, Different Outcome

 Property and Children After an Annulment

-Even though an annulment declares a marriage void, couples who lived together likely acquired property and may have children together.
-Arizona law addresses this directly.
+Even though an annulment declares a marriage void, couples who lived together likely acquired property.
+They may also have children together.

 If grounds for annulment exist, the court to the extent that it has jurisdiction to do so, shall divide the property of the parties and shall establish the rights and obligations of the parties with respect to any common or adopted children.